alicia-tsai/TAR-toolkits/README.md

 Note that the downloading process is only required in the first time.

 ### Selenium
-In order to inspect pages, package ```selenium``` is needed, which could be downloaded [here]( https://selenium-python.readthedocs.io/installation.html#downloading-python-bindings-for-selenium).
+In order to inspect pages, package ```selenium``` is needed, which could be downloaded [here](https://selenium-python.readthedocs.io/installation.html#downloading-python-bindings-for-selenium).
 I used Chrome version, so the package could automatically open Chrome.
-After downloading, run it, and fill in below the executable_path (the location of the executable file on the disk, e.g. in my case, it is /Users/lichenglong/Downloads/chromedriver).
+After downloading, run it, and fill in below the executable_path (the location of the executable file on the disk, e.g. in my case, it is /Users/lichenglong/Downloads/chromedriver) in the python codes when the package is used.

+### Pytesseract
+In order to extract text from images, Tesseract is used.
+The python package pytesseract is a python wrapper.
+Follow the following instructions to install and configure the tool.
+- Tesseract needs to be installed by following the [link](https://tesseract-ocr.github.io/tessdoc/Home.html).
+For example, I am using MacOS, so I used ```homebrew```.
+- pytesseract needs to be installed like normal packages (e.g. ```pip install pytesseract```)
+- In Python, configure the path to Tesseract.
+In the official manual (in the link above) the path could be checked in terminal by following instructions (e.g., ```brew info tesseract``` for MacOS).
+HOWEVER, it does not work for my case.
+I found the path by using the following line in terminal: ```which tesseract```.
+The path could be configured by calling ```pytesseract.pytesseract.tesseract_cmd = YOUR PATH``` in python code.